mktwohy/Knitting-Calculator/README.md

 # Knitting-Calculator
-In knitting, the pattern for increasing or decreasing stitches is not always obvious.
-This problem was solved by writing two algorithms for a Java program that evenly distributes elements on an array.
+My sister is a knitter, and she came to me with a problem one day; when increasing or decreasing a large row, it is difficult to figure out the pattern for combining or adding stitches.
+Noticing that this can be simplified into an array problem, I spent the next few weeks writing this program.

 For this project, one main challenge was conretely describing how elements are distributed on an array.
-So, an optimal array - that is, an evenly distributed arrays - is simplifed to chunks.
+So, an optimal array - that is, an evenly distributed array - is simplifed to chunks.
 A chunk is made of either blank space or elements, depending on what dominates the array.

 For example, if 'E' represents an element, and '-' represents an empty cell, [--E---E--E---E--] and [EE-EEE-EE-EEE-EE] both have a chunk array of [2,3,2,3,2].